virtual-biohackathons/covid-19-bh20/CONTRIBUTING.md

 We also have a [slack]((https://virtualbiohac-xt62674.slack.com/join/shared_invite/zt-cuur40oj-wdrVz50NocwVrH7vgKTdPg)) where channels (commonly corresponding to groups/topics/projects) are created and people can join and contribute to the discussion.

 ## How can I offer dataset and other compute resources?
-What are the data protection policy?
+What are the data protection policies?

 People are pointing to data or offering compute resources via email.
 A dedicated wiki entry will include more details on the known/available data and compute resources.